How Much Will My Virginia Speeding Ticket Cost Me?

 Below are the fines for various code violations.
 One of these code sections should match the code listed on your summons.

-A fine of $6 for every mile per hour of the speed limit applies to:
+A fine of $6 for every mile per hour over the speed limit applies to:

 - General speeding (§46.2-870),